WarrenPaschetto/static-site-generator/README.md

 Feel free to fork this repository and submit pull requests with improvements.
 Contributions are welcome!

 ## License
 This project is licensed under the MIT License.
-See LICENSE for details.
+See [License](LICENSE) for details.